AuthentiqID/authentiq-docs/docs/installation.md

 There is nothing to install when running Authentiq as a Service.
 Just register your client application at our hosted authentication service and head over to [Getting started](gettingstarted.md).
 This page describes how to install Authentiq Connect locally on your own system, in case you prefer that.

-> We're working hard on making Authentiq Connect installable and hence, this page gives a *preview* of a local installation but isn't supported just yet.
+We're working hard on making Authentiq Connect installable and hence, this page gives a *preview* of a local installation but isn't supported just yet.
+{: class="alert alert-warning" role="alert" }

 # Installation